qfwc258/circuidipity/content/2015-02-02-secure-remote-access-using-ssh-keys.rst

 On the server
 -------------

-* install ``openssh-server`` and create an SSH configuration in the home directory of users who requires access to the system:
+Install ``openssh-server`` and create an SSH configuration in the home directory of users who requires access to the system:

 .. code-block:: bash

     $ sudo apt-get install openssh-server
     $ mkdir ~/.ssh && chmod 700 ~/.ssh && touch ~/.ssh/authorized_keys && chmod 600 ~/.ssh/authorized_keys

-* collect key fingerprints:
+Collect key fingerprints:

 .. code-block:: bash